karanyadav1122/Impact-of-Marijuana-and-Crash-Injuries/README.md

-# Impact of Marijuana Policy on Injury Crashes: A Comparative Analysis Across Three States
-# This project examines the impact of marijuana legislation on traffic injury crashes across Texas, Oklahoma, and Colorado.
-By analyzing crash data from these states, this study
-# seeks to provide insights into how marijuana policies influence road safety, using machine learning techniques to model injury outcomes.
+# Impact of Marijuana Policy on Injury Crashes: A Comparative Analysis Across Three States.This project examines the impact of marijuana legislation on traffic injury crashes across Texas, Oklahoma, and Colorado.
+By analyzing crash data from these states, this study seeks to provide insights into how marijuana policies influence road safety, using machine learning techniques to model injury outcomes.

 # Table of Contents